LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/04_Brands-Builders/04_Brands-Builders.md

 ## Initial Impressions

-- Heavy use of background images in places where you'd normally put semantic html tags, h2's, h3's etc..
+- Heavy use of background images in places where you'd normally put semantic html tags, h2's, h3's etc. For ex they have a large arrow image with text within it, beneath it is another image with text overlayed on the page

 - The instant fence estimate image / graphic design of the iPhone screens layered on top of one another is a cool effect